Indirect Emissions from Biofuels: How Important?

 by Melillo, J.M., J.M.
 Reilly, D.W.
 Kicklighter, A.C.
 Gurgel, T.W.
 Cronin, S. Paltsev, B.S.
 Felzer, X. Wang, A.P.
 Sokolov and C.A.
 Schlosser

 Science, 326(5958): 1397-1399, 2009

 A global biofuels program will lead to intense pressures on land supply and can increase greenhouse gas emissions from land-use changes.
-Using linked economic and terrestrial biogeochemistry models, we examine direct and indirect effects of possible land-use changes from an expanded global cellulosic bioenergy program on greenhouse gas emissions over the 21st century.
-Our model predicts indirect land use will be responsible for substantially more carbon loss (up to twice as much) than direct land use; however, because of predicted increases in fertilizer use, nitrous oxide emissions will be more important than carbon losses themselves in terms of warming potential.
+Using linked economic and terrestrial biogeochemistry models, we examined direct and indirect effects of possible land-use changes from an expanded global cellulosic bioenergy program on greenhouse gas emissions over the 21st century.
+Our model predicts that indirect land use will be responsible for substantially more carbon loss (up to twice as much) than direct land use; however, because of predicted increases in fertilizer use, nitrous oxide emissions will be more important than carbon losses themselves in terms of warming potential.
 A global greenhouse gas emissions policy that protects forests and encourages best practices for nitrogen fertilizer use can dramatically reduce emissions associated with biofuels production.

 © 2009 American Association for the Advancement of Science

 Full article available here: http://dx.doi.org/10.1126/science.1180251